laymonage/slides-student-maintainer/slides.md

 So naturally, I was tasked to migrate all these existing text-based "JSONField"s into real JSONFields.

-Then I did a talk about it at Wagtail Space US, which is Wagtail's own conference.
+Then I gave a talk about it at Wagtail Space US, which is Wagtail's own conference.
 But I did it virtually because I was still in Indonesia.

 And then a few months later...
 -->